NinjaScarfGamz/MyFlixter/README.md

 #### REQUIRED (10pts)

+- [X] User can view a list of movies (title, poster image, and overview) currently playing in theaters from the Movie Database API.
 - [X] (8pts) Expose details of movie (ratings using RatingBar, popularity, and synopsis) in a separate activity.
 - [X] (2pts) Allow video posts to be played in full-screen using the YouTubePlayerView.